Josephaedan/BirdWatch/README.md

 1. Ensure you have [Node.js](https://nodejs.org/en/download) and [MongoDB](https://www.mongodb.com/docs/manual/administration/install-community/) installed on your machine
 2. Ensure MongoDB is running on your machine.
 More instructions can be found to run MongoDB on your platform can be found [here](https://www.mongodb.com/docs/manual/administration/install-community/)
-3. Clone the repository: `git clone https://github.com/Josephaedan/BirdWatch.git`
+3. Clone the repository: `git clone https://github.com/Josephaedan/BirdWatch.git` or download the files locally
 4. Install dependencies: `npm install`
 5. Create a '.env' file in the root directory of the project and set the environment variables you would like to use.
 An example file '.env.example' has been provided for you to use as a template.
-5. Start the server: `npm run start`
+6. Start the server: `npm run start`
-6. Open the application in your web browser at `http://localhost:<PORT>`.
+7. Open the application in your web browser at `http://localhost:<PORT>`.
 By default, the application will run on port 3000 and the MongoDB instance will run on port 27017.
 If you wish to change this, you can do so by setting the `PORT` environment variable before starting the server.

 ## Dependencies